 There are two aspects of a Just Transition.
 Firstly, it should be 'Just,' meaning that no sector of society is unfairly targeted or left facing penalties where no alternatives are available.
 Secondly, it must be a 'Transition' from one approach to another, and real change needs to occur.
-The State's ambitious and far-sighted approach to climate action should be applauded, including the targeting of net zero by 2050: a goal which Fuels for Ireland and our colleagues in the Alliance for Zero Carbon Heating are determined to make a reality.
+The State's ambitious and far-sighted approach to climate action should be applauded, including the targeting of net zero by 2050: a goal which the Alliance for Zero Carbon Heating is determined to make a reality.